medialab/minet/docs/cli.md

   -f {csv,jsonl}, --format {csv,jsonl}  Output format.
   -g GLOB, --glob GLOB                  Whether to scrape a bunch of html files on disk matched by a glob pattern rather than sourcing them from a CSV report.
   -i INPUT_DIR, --input-dir INPUT_DIR   Directory where the HTML files are stored.
 Defaults to "downloaded".
-  -o OUTPUT, --output OUTPUT            Path to the output file.
-By default, the results will be printed to stdout.
   -p PROCESSES, --processes PROCESSES   Number of processes to use.
 Defaults to roughly half of the available CPUs.
   --separator SEPARATOR                 Separator use to join lists of values when output format is CSV.
 Defaults to "|".
   --strain STRAIN                       Optional CSS selector used to strain, i.e. only parse matched tags in the parsed html files in order to optimize performance.
+  --validate                            Just validate the given scraper then exit.
-  --total TOTAL                         Total number of HTML documents.
+  --total TOTAL                         Total number of items to process.
 Necessary if you want to display a finite progress indicator.
-  --validate                            Just validate the given scraper then exit.
+  -o OUTPUT, --output OUTPUT            Path to the output file.
+By default, the results will be printed to stdout.

 examples: